High Performance Parallel Exports

 The steps we have performed up to this point will enable the functionality on the source connector using impersonation for permissions to allow WRITE access to the source via SQL-based commands.

 When creating a CTAS on a source, Dremio will generate a parquet file (or several parquet files, depending on the size of the datasource) that contains the results of the “SELECT” statement and will place this file in a directory inside the source that you will be working with.
-The steps to create this directory is somewhat different for each one of the supported platforms (S3, HDFS, ADLS, MapR-FS).
-In this tutorial, we will be using an S3 bucket; please refer to your data source’s documentation to verify the steps that you need to follow to create and grant permissions to the new directory where the CTAS results will be stored.
+The steps to create this directory are somewhat different for each one of the supported data sources.
+In this tutorial, we will use an S3 bucket; please refer to your data source’s documentation to verify the steps that you need to follow to create and grant permissions to the new directory where the CTAS results will be stored.
 A great advantage of this, is that you can leverage the file system permissions to ensure secure access to the data.

 In this tutorial, I will be working with the San Francisco Police Department incidents dataset that I already have available in one my S3 buckets.